Guangzhou Metro: Guangfo Line

 The Guangzhou–Foshan Section of Pearl River Delta Region Intercity Rapid Transit (珠江三角洲地区城际快速轨道交通广州至佛山段) is an intercity metro line that connects Guangzhou and Foshan.
 It is commonly known as Guangfo Metro and Guangfo Line of Guangzhou Metro.
 The section within Foshan also doubles as Line 1 of FMetro (Foshan Metro).
 The line is operated by Guangdong Guangfo Rail Transit Co., Ltd., a subsidiary co-owned by Guangzhou Metro (51%) and Foshan Metro (49%).
 Its first section, from Xilang to Kuiqi Lu in Foshan, started operation on 3 November 2010 with 21 km of tracks and 14 stations.
 Eleven of the stations are located in Foshan, while the other three are in Guangzhou.
 Relocation disputes at Lijiao were not resolved until October 2013 and have delayed completion of the extension from Xilang to Lijiao till December 2015.
 When the line is completed, it will have 32.2 km of tracks and 21 stations, of which 17.4 km of tracks and 10 stations will be located in Guangzhou.
 The line runs four-car trains.
-All its stations are underground.The Guangfo Line's color is yellowish green.
+All its stations are underground.